 I helped teach exercise classes like Cycling and assisted with sports activity classes for kids.
 I reorganized and logged hundreds of rock climbing waivers into an excel spreadsheet for easy lookup and improved tracking.
 I attended site supervisory team meetings where my peers and I would coordinate program operations on the “dry side” which included a rock climbing wall, basketball gym, fitness floor and a babysitting room.
 I took up organizing the employee daily schedule which involved site staff assignments for 25-35 people.
 This often times challenged my peer relationships and personal flexibility.

-I took time off to concentrate on my Senior finals, graduation and to focus on having fun during my potentially last summer in Flagstaff, AZ.
-That summer consisted of two major priorities which was an internship with the Grand Canyon Chapter of the Sierra Club and my final class needed for completion of my degree: Sustainable Botany.
-I spent nearly all of my time outside either hiking Potential Wilderness Areas, exploring the desert southwest with friends or digging in gardens on farms in New Mexico.
-The end of summer was bittersweet since I couldn’t find a job or place to stay in Flagstaff, neither could I find anything immediately out of college in 2013.
+I took time off to concentrate on my finals, graduation, and having fun during my last summer in Flagstaff, Arizona.
+Two of my major priorities during that summer were an internship with the Grand Canyon Chapter of the Sierra Club and my final class needed for completion of my college degree.
+I spent nearly all of my time outside either hiking Potential Wilderness Areas, exploring the Desert Southwest with friends, or learning about sustainable agriculture techniques at farms in New Mexico.
+The end of summer was bittersweet since I couldn’t find a job or place to stay in Flagstaff, yet I had so much going on.

 Americorps was a tremendous experience and I am so grateful for the education award that I have yet to use.
-For now, I am concentrated on increasing my real world experience as I continue to work for IVGID Waste Not as a paid employee.
-My daily duties can change but I assist with a range of responsibilities related but not limited to: water quality, natural resource conservation, recycling, wildlife protection, solid waste solutions, bear sheds/garbage can enclosures, hazardous waste management, public outreach, customer service, data management and sustainability.
+For now, I am focused on increasing my real world experience as I continue to work for the IVGID Public Works, Waste Not Program as a paid employee.
+My daily duties can change but I assist with a range of responsibilities related but not limited to: